 We need the fiber, and we fare far better against disease with the increase in antioxidants.
 We create more resilient bodies and brains with the phytonutrition – nutrients abundant in plants – that a diet richer in plant foods provides.

 Whether you have been aspiring to eat plant-based for some time or just getting started, we can all use some tips for getting more plants onto our plates in quick and easy fashion.
 I call it “plantifying” your plate.

-Here are some examples - as seen (and embellished upon) in the short video included below.
-And if you – like me, an admitted lazy cook – find that your eyes glaze over when a recipe has a long list of ingredients, then these simple methods of adding more fresh vegetables and greens to everyday foods – “plantifying” your plate and getting your green on – will have instant appeal.
+If you find that your eyes glaze over when a recipe has a long list of ingredients, then these simple methods of adding more fresh vegetables and greens to everyday foods – “plantifying” your plate and getting your green on – will have instant appeal.